maxcrossan/yii_ip_blocker/README.md

                 ':1', '127.0.0.1', //Localhost
                 '123.123.123.123', //Office
             ),
-            'whitelistArraySupplier' => 'Whitelist::getIPs()', //Use this to grab IPs from a method somewhere in your codebase.
+            'whitelistArraySupplier' => null, //Use this to grab IPs from a method somewhere in your codebase.
 Will override whitelistedIPs if set.
         ),
     )
 ```